MGHollander/cooking-with-laravel/README.md

 To be able to access public uploads a symlink needs to be created after the first deployment.

 Run `php artisan storage:link` to create the symlink.

+### Deploy changes

+[Deployer](https://deployer.org/) is available for easy deployment.
+Deployer creates a temporary directory on your local machine and uploads it to the server.
+After that it runs the deployment script on the server.You can find the configuration in `deploy.php`.

+Run `dep deploy` to deploy changes.

 ## Credits